Open Accessibility Menu

-Your Guide to Fascia Boards Installation & Repair
+A Homeowner’s Guide to Columbia Fascia Installation & Repair Services

-Perhaps you were inspecting your property as part of a seasonal maintenance routine, and noticed a spot of damage to your trim below the rafter.
-Or maybe your roof is looking a little worse for wear and you're considering hiring installation services to replace the damaged areas.
+Perhaps you were inspecting your property as part of a seasonal maintenance routine and noticed a spot of damage to your trim below the rafter.
+Or maybe your roof is looking worse for wear, and you’re considering hiring installation services to replace the damaged areas.
 Either way, the expert service professionals at Mr. Handyman of Greater Columbia and Eldersburg can help.

 Not only do we offer superior fascia repair, installation, and maintenance services, but our team also always puts customers first.
 Your satisfaction is our top priority, and it shows through our friendly, reliable, quality service.

-If you're curious to learn more about how to prevent the need for repairs, or you're keen to discover the options to replace your current fascia material, keep reading.
+If you’re curious to learn more about how to prevent the need for repairs, or you’re keen to discover the options to replace your current fascia material with a standard fascia installation, keep reading.

 Proper Maintenance Routine

-First and foremost, as with any part of your home, proper upkeep is key for improving the aesthetic appeal and longevity of fascia.
+First and foremost, as with any part of your home, proper upkeep is key for improving the aesthetic appeal and longevity of a fascia installation.
 Moisture, strong winds, and pests can all take their toll on your trim.
-Protecting this part of your roof in turn ensures the exterior and interior of your home are protected from mold, mildew, and wood rot.
+Protecting this part of your roof, in turn, ensures the exterior and interior of your home are protected from mold, mildew, and wood rot.

 Regularly Check for Damage